 Whether you’re planning a business trip or a vacation to get away from the office and enjoy some relaxation, these apps have features that make trip planning easy—from tracking your flights to suggesting local sights.
 These apps are available for both iOS and Android devices; they are all free to use, though some offer premium tier perks as well.

-A popular name in the field, TripIt is very straight forward in its execution.
+A popular name in the field, TripIt (Free) is straightforward in its execution.
 All you have to do is forward your travel confirmation emails to the service, and the app instantly creates a travel schedule for you.
 No more having to piece things together yourself.
 It’ll tell you exactly when you need to be at your flight gate, when the car is ready to pick up from the rental place, and when you’re good to check in at your hotel.
 It even keeps on top of your restaurant reservations.

 Alongside that, it’s possible to sync TripIt with your calendar so meetings and events like weddings or parties are all included on the schedule too.
 You hardly have to pay attention to the schedule as the app does all the hard work for you.

-Sygic Travel Trip Planner is focused on the vacationer market, but it’s also great for business users.
-It offers information on over 20 million places from famous sights and museums, to parks, cafes, restaurants and beaches.
+Sygic Travel Trip Planner (Free) is focused on the vacationer market, but it’s also great for business users.
+It offers information on over 20 million places from famous sights and museums, to parks, cafes, restaurants, and beaches.
 In each case, photos, operating hours, and other pertinent pieces of information are included.